 Most people with melanoma are cured by their initial surgery.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-The five-year survival rate of people with melanoma is 91%.
-The ten-year survival rate is 89%.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for people with melanoma is 92%.
+The 10-year survival rate is 89%.

-Overall survival depends upon thickness of the primary melanoma, whether lymph nodes, the small, bean-shaped organs that help fight infection, are involved, and whether there is spread of melanoma to distant sites.
-For early-stage melanoma that is only located near where it started, the five-year survival rate is 98%.
-The five-year survival rates for melanoma that has spread to the nearby lymph nodes or to other parts of the body are 63% and 16% respectively.
+Overall survival depends upon thickness of the primary melanoma, whether the lymph nodes are involved, and whether there is spread of melanoma to distant sites.
+Lymph nodes are the small, bean-shaped organs that help fight infection.
+For early-stage melanoma that is only located near where it started, the 5-year survival rate is 98%.
+The survival rate for melanoma that has spread to the nearby lymph nodes is 63%.
+If it has spread to other parts of the body, the survival rate is 17%.
 However, survival rates vary depending on a number of factors.
 These factors are explained in detail in the Diagnosis and Stages sections.

-Also, it is important to know that these statistics are based on data from 14 to 30 years ago and do not reflect the effects of newer treatments for metastatic melanoma (see the Treatment Options section).
-It is not possible to tell a person how long he or she will live with melanoma.
-Because the survival statistics are measured in multi-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
+In addition, it’s important to know that these statistics are based on data from 7 to 30 years ago and do not reflect the effects of newer treatments for metastatic melanoma (see the Treatment Options section).
+The pace of melanoma research is rapid, especially over the last 5 years.
+Doctors cannot say for sure how long anyone will live with melanoma.
+Also, experts measure the survival statistics in 5-year intervals.
+This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2016.